 Thread Veins, Spider Veins and Blood Spots

-Thread Veins, Spider Veins, blood spots are more common as we get older, becoming more obvious after mid-life, when the skin becomes thinner and starts to noticeably lose its elasticity.
-Young people can also have.
+Thread Veins, Spider Veins, Blood Spots are more common as we get older, becoming more obvious after mid-life, when the skin becomes thinner and starts to noticeably lose its elasticity.
+Young people can also have them.

 Thread veins and spider veins